Tony Schumacher (drag racer): 2009 season

+Schumacher met Dixon and Johnson in the semi-final round early in 2009 at The Strip in Las Vegas, beating his former crew chief's new driver.
+Schumacher went on to win the event and won the following race in Houston.

 Schumacher won the 2009 Top Fuel championship in dramatic fashion.
 He was in contention coming into the last race of the season at Pomona, California.
 He was tied for first place with his longtime and biggest rival, Larry Dixon.
 Third place was held by Schumacher's teammate, Cory McClenathan.
 Fourth place was held by Schumacher's other teammate, Antron Brown.
 In fifth place was Brandon Bernstein.
 By the end of qualifying, round 1, Dixon was in front by 1 point.
 At the end of the qualifying, round 2, Dixon was leading by 2 points.
 At the end of qualifying, round 3, Dixon was leading by 1 point.
 At the end of qualifying, round 4, Schumacher was leading by 2 points.
 Schumacher got ahead with the second quickest run in history, a 3.772.
 Bernstein was eliminated from the title in qualifying.
 Brown was eliminated in the 1st round when Schumacher got his round win.
 Brown was still in contention for the race win, though, and went to the semi-finals to face Schumacher.
 Dixon and Cory McClenathan squared off in round 2, with the loser being eliminated from the championship.
 Ultimately, Dixon advanced to the semis to race the strong rookie driver Spencer Massey.
 Massey defeated Dixon, which gave Schumacher the championship.
 Brown beat Schumacher in the semi-finals, though, and went on to win the race over Massey.